ahelmi365/GET-JS-Talk/README.md

     .finally(() => alert("Promise ready")) // <-- .finally handles the error
     .catch((err) => alert(err)); // <-- .catch handles the error object
   ```
+  - A `finally` handler has no arguments.
+  - In `finally` we don’t know whether the `promise` is successful or not.
+That’s all right, as our task is usually to perform `“general”` finalizing procedures.
+  - That’s very convenient, because `finally` is not meant to process a `promise result`.
+As said, it’s a place to do `generic cleanup`, no matter what the outcome was.
+  - A `finally` handler also shouldn’t return anything.
+If it does, the returned value is silently ignored.
+  - The only `exception` to this rule is when a `finally` handler throws an `error`.
+Then this `error` goes to the `next handler`, instead of any `previous outcome`.

 ---